Solar Grant Evaluation Criteria

 - Two most recent federal tax returns (homeowners).

-- Two months of most recent pay stubs for all employed household members (homeowners).
+- Two months of recent income verification for all employed household members (homeowners).

 Applications will be evaluated based on the following criteria and preference will be given to the most efficient systems.
 Preference will also be given to homeowner applicants who have utilized EnergySmart services.
 Please see EnergySmart Home Energy Advising for details.